OpenNebula/addon-lxcone/Guide.md

 # mount /var/lib/one
 ```

-Now, the frontend should be able to SSH inside the host without password using the **oneadmin** user.
+Now, the `frontend` should be able to SSH inside the host without password using the **oneadmin** user.

+#### Warning
+> With **noauto** option in the fstab line, we are specifying that this mount shouldn't be automatically mounted when system starts.
+If this folder is not mounted the node won't work, so it will be necesary to manually mount it in case of a reboot.
+This behavior can be changed but the frontend must be up and running every time the node boots.

 ### 2.5.
 Add **oneadmin** to the **sudoers** file, and enable it to run **root** commands without password.